amco/biran/README.md

 **Available in: config file, initializer**

 This config option defines which files you want to be available to generate as part of the config:generate task.
 Each file listed will get its own task and will be run when `rake config:generate` is run.
 The default config will generate `config/vhost.conf` only.
 By default, all files will be generated in the `config` directory.
 You can override this in the options by setting an `output_dir` and/or an `output_name` to define the location and the name to be added to the extension.
 NOTE: If you use the `output_name` option, the template name is still pulled from the block name.
-In the example below, for the reports file, the template name would be `config/_reports.yml.erb` and the block will genearte a file in `/srv/app/current/reports` named `user_report.yml`.
+In the example below, for the reports file, the template name would be `config/_reports.yml.erb` and the block will generate a file in `/srv/app/current/reports` named `user_report.yml`.
 Basic exmple from `config/app_config.yml`:
 ```
 app: